revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - Because it only stores one number at a time in the memory.

 </blockquote>

 </details>

 ---

-21. Can you tell us something about generators in python and explain where can we use the generators?
+21.Can you tell us something about generators in python and explain where can we use the generators?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)